FranzTamani/turBOT/testing-suite/readme.md

 # BOT testing suite

-this testing suite serves a few purposes:
+This testing suite serves a few purposes:

-1. ensure the integrity of BOT's operation
+1. Ensure the integrity of BOT's operation
-2. provide incremental goals for development and testing
+2. Provide incremental goals for development and testing
-3. emulate real world scenarios that may be encountered
+3. Emulate real world scenarios that may be encountered

-the tests are designed to be passed in order from the first, to last as they have been numbered. they will cover things ranging from hello world written in different languages with different compilers/toolchains all the way to more "realistic" applications that will interact with the OS more intimately as well as maintain a more complex architecture.
+The tests are designed to be passed in their number order.
+The tests cover a range of binary characteristics, ranging from hello world written in different languages with different compilers/toolchains, to more "realistic" applications that will interact with the OS more intimately as well as maintain a more complex architecture.

-there are some assumptions that we are operating under, however:
+There are some assumptions that we are operating under, and they are as follows:

-- all binaries will be compiled for x86 platforms, 32 and 64 bit
+- All binaries will be compiled for x86 platforms, 32 and 64 bit
-- binaries should be compiled to the ELF format, and be runnable on a linux desktop environment (tested on Manjaro Linux)
+- Binaries should be compiled to the ELF format, and be executable on a Linux desktop environment (tested on Manjaro Linux)

-inside each folder will contain a:
+Each folder contains:

-- readme explaining the binary and it's features as well as any other important details
+- A readme explaining the binary and it's features as well as any other important details
-- makefile for compiling the binary fresh, if one so desires
+- A makefile for compiling the binary fresh, if one so desires
-- source code
+- The source code
-- the binary itself
+- The binary

-## requirements
+## Requirements
 - make
 - gcc
 - clang